Frequently Asked Questions

 • Can I create a fund at Marion Community Foundation through my will or estate plan?

 Yes.
 We can help you and your professional advisors with opportunities and suggested language.
 Foundation President/CEO, Dean L. Jacob, has been an attorney since 1986.
 His legal experience and familiarity with local professional advisors make the process easier for donors and their professional advisors.
+Information on ways to give can be found by clicking HERE.

 • How does Marion Community Foundation invest and manage its funds?

 Marion Community Foundation’s investment decisions are governed by an Investment Policy, which was carefully crafted by the Foundation’s Investment Committee and Chief Investment Officer.
-Marion Community Foundation has hired investment advisors to manage its assets in accordance with the terms of the Investment Policy.
+Marion Community Foundation has hired locally-based investment advisors to manage its assets in accordance with the terms of the Investment Policy.
 The Investment Committee and Chief Investment Officer continually monitor the performance of the investment advisors.
 It is our fiduciary responsibility to make certain that our donors’ endowed funds last forever.

 • Will my fund be safe at Marion Community Foundation?